nygeog/beh_public/meetings/readme.md

 * NAAS Geoprocessing
 * Restaurant Mapping
 * BEH master dataset (met with Andrew RII this morning)
-* NYC crime data scraper (maybe James could take this task if he has some free time)
+* NYC crime data scraper
+	* Have 2013 and 2014 by month.
+Maybe 1-2 days of inspecting and building database.

 ###Rio Das Pedras